 The Level 2 data used in this work is derived from Level 1 data by removing the background signal, primarily composed of the F-corona, to enhance the visibility of CMEs.
 This is achieved by computing the pixel-wise median of images from the preceding five days and subtracting it from the current image.

 Once Level 2 data is obtained, we compute running differences between pairs of images.
-As CMEs and other transient objects become fainter as they escape from the Sun and traverse the HI1 field of view, running differences are commonly used to enhance visibility and offer better analysis and detection of CMEs.
+As CMEs and other transient objects become fainter as they move away from the Sun and traverse the HI1 field of view, running differences are commonly used to enhance visibility and facilitate analysis.
+However, the use of running difference schemes brings with it the possibility of introducing artifacts into a given image, stemming from anomalous signals in the previous image.
+Despite this trade-off, we consider that the significant improvement in CME visibility justifies the use of running difference imaging in the context of this work.
 The time interval between the subsequent images used to create running differences, referred to as $\Delta_t$, is 120 minutes for beacon data and 40 minutes for science data (as displayed in Figure~\ref{fig:beaconvsscience}).
-This is the minimum possible at it corresponds to the native data cadence in each cases.
-This difference leads to less detailed features in beacon running differences, but the shock front and core of the CMEs should still be found at the same elongation.
+This is the minimum possible as it corresponds to the native data cadence in each case.
+This difference leads to less detailed features in beacon running differences, but the leading edge and core of the CMEs should still be found at the same elongation.

 To use the running differences as part of the machine learning pipeline and have more stable and efficient training, we need to normalize their values in the $[0,1]$ range.
 Usually, to visualize running differences, minimum and maximum values used for normalization are handpicked for each image.
 We propose choosing a fixed factor $\beta$ of the standard deviation of values in each image to process automatically all the data in our dataset.
 In Figure~\ref{fig:beaconvsscience}, we show the average histogram of beacon and science running differences for $\approx 2800$ test running differences.
 Science has higher maximum and minimum values, but the distribution spread is smaller than beacon.
-We use $\beta = 2.5$ times the image's standard deviation of pixel values as illustrated in Figure~\ref{fig:beaconvsscience}, to normalize beacon and science images without loosing important information.
+We use $\beta = 2.5$ times the image's standard deviation of pixel values as illustrated in Figure~\ref{fig:beaconvsscience}, to normalize beacon and science images without losing important information.